 Although he plays a coward in this film, in real life Eddie Albert, who served in WW II, was a war hero.
-At the Battle of Tarawa (1943), while braving heavy enemy fire, he rescued over 70 wounded Marines, loading them on to his landing craft and taking them back to other ships to receive medical care.
+At the Battle of Tarawa (1943), whilst braving heavy enemy fire, he rescued over 70 wounded Marines, loading them on to his landing craft and taking them back to other ships to receive medical care.
 For these actions he was award the Bronze Star with "V" device for valor.

-After reading the script, the military flatly refused to allow any co-operation with the production.
+After reading the script, the Defense Department flatly refused to allow any co-operation with the production.
 That meant no tanks, no uniforms, no troops.
 They didn't even allow director Robert Aldrich to view any Signal Corps footage.
 Aldrich managed to rent two tanks; by careful staging and ingenuity, he was able to convey the impression that many more were being used.

 Congressman Melvin Price openly criticized the military for their non-involvement in the film, calling it a "shameful attempt at censorship".
 United Artists were only too happy to exploit this with teaser posters asking "Is this the most controversial picture of the year?"
 On the back of this, the film grossed nearly $2 million (United Artists had projected a gross of around $20,000).

 Eddie Albert was approaching his 50th birthday at the time of filming, making him much older than the character he played.
 However, director Robert Aldrich felt it didn't matter since Albert looked young for his age.
 During his lifetime Albert's year of birth was often given as 1908, although he was actually born in 1906.

 Cast member Richard Jaeckel said of this film in Edwin T. Arnold's biography, "The Films and Career of Robert Aldrich": "There were scenes of incredible tension--Palance [Jack Palance] coming down the stairs to get Albert [Eddie Albert]--we were all impressed, even in rehearsals.
 It was a heavy project."